Though he was skinny like me, my dad’s nickname was Chubby. He was plump as a kid (like me), and the “Chubby” nickname stuck for the rest of his life.

 The point is that happiness is not about pleasure, it’s about purpose.
 Purpose is the cake.
 Pleasure is the icing.

-So with your happiness in mind, I wish you a purpose-filled New Year brimming with intelligently chosen, worthwhile goals, with good fortune and savvy to make them come true.
+So with your happiness in mind, I wish you a purpose-filled New Year brimming with intelligently chosen, worthwhile goals and good people to share them with along the way.